rodneyshupe/Cookbook/Recipes/SoupsAndStews/FarmhouseVegetableAndBarleySoup.rst

 Directions
 ----------

-1. Grind porcini with spice grinder until they resemble fine meal, 10 to 30 seconds.
-Measure out 2 teaspoons porcini powder; reserve remainder for other use.
-Using kitchen twine, tie together parsley sprigs, thyme, and bay leaf.
+1. Grind the porcini in a spice grinder until they resemble fine meal, 10 to 30 seconds.
+Measure out 2 teaspoons porcini powder and reserve the remainder for other use.
+Using kitchen twine, tie together the parsley sprigs, thyme, and bay leaf.
-2. Melt butter in large Dutch oven over medium heat.
-Add leeks, carrots, celery, wine, soy sauce, and 2 teaspoons salt.
-Cook, stirring occasionally, until liquid has evaporated and celery is softened, about 10 minutes.
+2. Melt the butter in a large Dutch oven over medium heat.
+Add the leeks, carrots, celery, wine, soy sauce, and 2 teaspoons salt.
+Cook, stirring occasionally, until the liquid has evaporated and the celery is softened, about 10 minutes.
-3. Add water, broth, barley, porcini powder, herb bundle, and garlic;
+3. Add the water, broth, barley, porcini powder, herb bundle, and garlic.
-   increase heat to high and bring to boil.
-Reduce heat to medium-low and simmer, partially covered, for 25 minutes.
+   Increase the heat to high and bring to a boil.
+Reduce the heat to medium-low and simmer, partially covered, for 25 minutes.
-4. Add potatoes, turnip, and cabbage; return to simmer and cook until barley, potatoes, turnip, and cabbage are tender, 18 to 20 minutes.
+4. Add the potatoes, turnip, and cabbage.
+Return to a simmer and cook until the barley, potatoes, turnip, and cabbage are tender, 18 to 20 minutes.
-5. Remove pot from heat and remove herb bundle.
-Stir in peas, lemon juice, and chopped parsley; season with salt and pepper to taste.
+5. Remove the pot from the heat and remove the herb bundle.
+Stir in the peas, lemon juice, and chopped parsley, then season with salt and pepper to taste.
 Serve, passing Lemon-Thyme Butter separately.